LazaUK/SLM-Phi-3-Robotics/README.md

 _CoppeliaSim_'s default 3D scene was also re-designed to build a maze, with internal and external walls made detectable to simulate real-time proximity sensing.

 ### Solution Implementation:
 1. Programmatic interactions with CoppeliaSim require installation of ZMQ Python package.
-We'll re-use its _RemoteAPIClient_ class.
+We'll re-use its _RemoteAPIClient_ class:
 ``` Python
 from coppeliasim_zmqremoteapi_client import RemoteAPIClient
 ```